 To investigate a belief, we first must pin point what our beliefs are.
-The easiest way I know to begin this investigation is by writing these beliefs down.
+The easiest way I know to begin this investigation for developing self due-diligence is by writing these beliefs down.
 List the beliefs that you feel strongly about.
 Then afterwards, give some heartfelt effort to thinking about the origins of those beliefs.
-Then after some thought, write down if the belief still fits who you are today or if life would be better if the belief was gone.
+After some thought, write down if the belief still fits who you are today or if life would be better if the belief was gone.

 If you don’t feel like writing, another method is to think about an argument in which you recently partook.
 Or think about a statement you recently heard that offended you.
 Ask yourself, what am I believing that caused me to be offended, or triggered me to argue?
 Then, if you are feeling up to it ask yourself if the belief actually matters to you, or if it is just a reaction from a long held and hidden belief.